data-max-hq/tum-ai-academy/README.md

 2. Copy the link from `HTTPS`
 3. Open your IDE
 4. Start a new repo from VCS
-5. Paste the link copies in Step 2
+5. Paste the link copied in Step 2

 ### Step 2: Install Requirements